infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 	- Studies on Street children in India show that the children experience high rates of physical emotional and mental health problems
 	- Their intake of food is inadequate and the quality of food is poor.
 	- In many cases they have sexually transmitted infections mental health status is unknown depression and society and low self esteem or very common
-- In another study on the American foster care system,
+- In another study on the American foster care system[^7],
 	- Thirty percent to 60% of children in foster care have been estimated to have chronic health conditions.
 When behavioral, emotional, and developmental concerns are taken into consideration, the estimated proportion of foster children with serious health care needs jumps to ⬎80%.
 	- Caregivers reported that 50.3% of the children had less than or equal to 1 SHCN at some point during the 3-year study period.
 	- At baseline, 35.1% of children were reported to have had SHCNs.
 Thirty-one percent were reported to have had SHCNs at the 1.5-year follow-up, and 33.5% were reported to have had SHCNs at the 3.0-year follow-up.